sks-666/sks/README.md

 Hi there 👋

-I am founder of GeometryCraft Community - Full Stack Enthusiast.
-Under this community we organized many workshop, events for good cause.
-I believed Knowledge is powerful, be careful how you use it.

-Please don’t forget to appreciate with star ⭐️ at my GitHub repo, it will help us more to contribute into Open Source Community

-### Why is their sponsorship important?
-How will you use the funds?

-Sponsorship plays a vital role in the success and sustainability of our workshop initiative.
-By supporting us as a sponsor, you'll help enhance the quality of our workshop content, expand its reach to a wider audience, and ensure accessibility through scholarships for participants facing financial difficulties.
-The funds will be utilized for various purposes, including content development, guest speakers, marketing and outreach efforts, administrative costs, and providing scholarships.
-Your contribution directly supports the growth and development of a thriving community dedicated to advancing technology and innovation.
+I<p>Hello there! 👋 I'm the founder of <strong>GeometryCraft Community</strong>, a vibrant hub for full-stack enthusiasts.
+We believe that <em>knowledge is powerful</em>, and we strive to use it wisely to make a positive impact.</p>

+    <h2>Join Us in Making a Difference</h2>
+    <p>Through our community, we’ve organized numerous workshops and events aimed at fostering learning and collaboration for a good cause.
+Your support can help us continue this mission!</p>

 ### Sponsors

+    <h3>⭐️ Show Your Support</h3>
+    <p>If you appreciate our work, please consider giving a star to our GitHub repository.
+Your acknowledgment helps us contribute even more to the Open Source Community!</p>

-Sponsoring is an act of giving in a different fashion. 🌱 Please don't forget to checkout our online network building activities
+Sponsoring is an act of giving in a different fashion. 🌱 Please don't forget to checkout our network building activities

 You can support us using any of the methods below: